theccalderon/theccalderon.github.io/_posts/2023-11-13-what-bear-is-best.md

 What was Dwight's answer to Jim's question?
 [https://www.youtube.com/shorts/hBRjeVyd5Xo](What kind of bear is best?)

-In order to do so, I'm going to be following the instructions in [https://mitchellh.com/writing/prompt-engineering-vs-blind-prompting](https://mitchellh.com/writing/prompt-engineering-vs-blind-prompting)
+In order to do so, I'm going to be following the instructions in [https://mitchellh.com/writing/prompt-engineering-vs-blind-prompting](https://mitchellh.com/writing/prompt-engineering-vs-blind-prompting).
 We never get to see the full insight, and I think it will be a good use case for this post's purpose.

+Now, in the actual scene, Jim asks Dwight the question, then Jim answers before Dwight and the latter then starts a sentence we never get to hear the ending.
+Based on that, this problem then becomes a hybrid between answering a question and completing a thought/statement.
+We can definitely evaluate each one in a separate way to see what comes out of it.
+I'll do that in the appendix.

 ## Data
 [https://data.world/abhinavr8/the-office-scripts-dataset](https://data.world/abhinavr8/the-office-scripts-dataset):15345

+## Demonstration set

+For our demonstration set, I'm going to find a few instances where Dwight answers a some questions.

 ## TL;TR
 1. Go to https://observablehq.com/@d3/bar-chart-race-explained, fork the notebook and build your visualization